Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/samples/_index.md

 });
 ```

-## Use of the parameters for the configuration of scripts
+## Use of the parameters for the configuration of ABB free@home Addons

 Excerpt from free-at-home-metadata.json: